farisong/ocspt/Protocol Template.md

 ---
-title: "Institute of Translational Health Sciences  \n  \nPROTOCOL TEMPLATE"
+title: Institute of Translational Health Sciences PROTOCOL TEMPLATE
 ---

 **Instructions to User:**

 1.  **The first change Sections where the text is italicized** represent instructions with some example text.
 All require complete customization for your study.
 Sections that may not apply to all protocols have italicized instructions highlighted in grey.

 2.  **And I want to pull a request to release versioin .Sections and text that are in regular font** represent standard language.
 In general, these sections should be present in your final protocol and the language should not be changed.
 However, every protocol is unique and changes to standard sections and language may be necessary to meet the needs of your protocol.
     Please review the language carefully to make sure that it is accurate for your study.

 3.  **Sections that are highlighted in grey, but that have regular font,** represent sections or information that needs to be customized as applicable